 Chair’s report

-Simon Piggott (Chair) had circulated a detailed written report in advance of the meeting to those attending This is available from the Secretary on request.
+Simon Piggott (Chair) had circulated a detailed written report in advance of the meeting to those attending.
+This is available from the Secretary on request.

 It had been another busy and successful year with the usual principal events and some other initiatives to bring scholars together-in particular we are trying to organise occasional events outside of London.
 Although numbers attending were fairly low, a visit to Duxford AIR Museum in May had been very much enjoyed by those who attended.